-Sometimes ovarian cancer can cause fluid to build up in the body.
+Sometimes ovarian cancer can cause fluid to build up in different parts of the body.

 Sometimes, to make you feel more comfortable, the doctor will remove the remaining fluid from your abdomen.
 It will take a few hours for all the fluid to drain into a drainage bag.

-For some women, fluid may build up in the area between the lung and the chest wall (pleural space), which can cause pain and breathlessness.
-The fluid can be drained using a procedure called thoracentesis or pleural tap.
-You will have a local anaesthetic and a needle will be inserted into the pleural space to drain the fluid.
+This is when fluid builds up in the area between the lung and the chest wall (pleural space).
+It can cause pain and breathlessness.
+The fluid can be drained using a procedure called a thoracentesis or pleural tap.
+Your doctor will inject a local anaesthetic into the chest area, and then insert a needle into the pleural space to drain the fluid.

 Listen to our podcast on Coping with a Cancer Diagnosis